frederickaplan/fdh/files/PART3/fdh-3-7.md

 (Simulation / Wouldbe world)

 ## Concepts

+### Reproducing the texture of relality

+What is the texture of reality.

+### Generator and discrimanator

+- GAN's concept

 ### Text generation

+Starting from a prompt (the beginning of a sentence)

 - GPT 2 / GPT 3
 - XLNet

+BERT Model for discrimination.
+A threshod needs to be defined

+Other improvement : Date adjustement.
+Historical realism enhancement

 ### Image generation

-Deep fake
+- Pix2Pix
+- CycleGAN
+- Contrastive Unpaired Translation GAN / ECCV 2020 / Berkeley Adobe Lab.
+Using subset of the image.
+- GPT-2 for images ?

+Societal topics :

-and deep fake detection
+- Deep fake and deep fake detection

-GPT-2 for images

-Meme creation by machines
+- Meme creation by machines

 ## Produral